csswizardry/defaults.css/README.md

 There’s no point seeing `-webkit-text-size-adjust` in Firefox’s DevTools.

-## Configuration
+## ⚙️ Configuration

 In a couple of locations, you can pass in your own configuration to customise `defaults.css` to your own needs.
-The three areas of customisation at 0.1.0 are:
+The three areas of customisation as of 0.1.0
+are:

 * **Vertical rhythm:** Set a baseline grid on typographical elements by defining `--defaults-margin-bottom` in your project, e.g.: